 If the skies aren't welcoming to your e-scooter, don't let that ground your spirit.

-There are alternatives to consider:
+There are several alternatives to consider:

-• Courier services: Consider sending your e-scooter to your destination through a courier service.
-This way, you can ensure it’s waiting for you upon arrival.
+• Courier Services: Consider sending your e-scooter to your destination through a courier service.
+This way, you can ensure it's waiting for you upon arrival.

 E-Scooter Rentals and Sharing Services